FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: SPEED DATING

 \subsubsection{Adaptability Across Contexts}

-The results on feedback semantics and intensity clearly underscore the importance of adaptability across different contexts of use.
-For instance, when performing an exercise, participants expressed a desire for feedback that remains subtle during movement but becomes progressively stronger as the motion deviates, favoring \FD{elastic} feedback for flexibility (\textsc{S7}).
-At extrema positions, however, they preferred stronger constraints with \FD{rigid} feedback to enforce safe ROM (\textsc{S8}).
-This illustrates the need for wearables that adapt not only across exercises, but also across phases of movement.
+Participants’ reflections on feedback semantics and intensity suggested that adaptability is important across different contexts of use.
+For instance, when performing an exercise, participants preferred feedback that remains subtle during movement but becomes progressively stronger as deviations increase, favoring \FD{elastic} feedback for flexibility (\textsc{S7}).
+At extrema positions, however, they preferred stronger constraints with \FD{rigid} feedback to clearly signal safe ROM boundaries (\textsc{S8}).
+This indicates that participants imagined wearables that adapt not only across exercises, but also across different phases of movement.

-Policies such as \ST{expert-based} can guide these transitions.
-As in the example above, knowing the thresholds for limiting ROM at both ends allows the system to escalate from \FD{elastic} to \FD{rigid} feedback once a defined boundary is reached.
-Systems must also adapt to users through \ST{personalized} policies.
-For example, when fatigue is detected, the system can provide supportive assistance (\textsc{S5}).
-In \textsc{S3}, if the exercise changes and the \ST{target region} shifts, the system should adapt reminders to activate the appropriate muscle group.
-Adaptability also extends to user expertise: as one participant noted, “\textit{Once I’ve learned and memorized the correct movement, a reminder might be less necessary}.”
+Policies such as \ST{expert-based} were mentioned as one way to guide such transitions.
+Participants imagined systems that could use thresholds for limiting ROM at both ends to escalate from \FD{elastic} to \FD{rigid} feedback once a boundary is reached (mentioned by B1, B2, B5, and B6).
+Participants also speculated about \ST{personalized} policies, such as adapting feedback based on fatigue (\textsc{S5}) or changing reminders as the exercise and \ST{target region} shift.
+Adaptability was also expected to vary with user expertise.
+For instance, one participant noted, “\textit{Once I’ve learned and memorized the correct movement, a reminder might be less necessary.}”